 CREATIVE LEARNING

-The Producer shall collaborate with Hull 2017 to develop a Learning and Engagement Plan for the Production and the objectives of such plan shall support the overall objectives of UK City of Culture and be subject to the approval of Hull 2017.
+The Producer shall, to the extent reasonably practicable, be available to meet with Hull 2017’s learning and engagement team at times to be agreed between the parties and, in particular, to identify and agree on care homes participating in the production.

 The Producer shall document, record, monitor and its learning and engagement activity relating to the Production and shall ensure that all learning and engagement materials are (i) approved by Hull 2017 and (ii) appropriately credited and licensed for use by Hull 2017 in accordance with this Agreement.